gumloop/guMCP/src/servers/notion/README.md

 ### 📎 Notes

-- Ensure you have created a Notion integration and saved its secret token in your `.env` file under `NOTION_TOKEN`.
-- If you're testing with multiple users or environments, you may need different token values or `user_id` values.
+- This implementation uses OAuth instead of a static token for improved security and multi-user support.
+- Each user’s OAuth access token is securely stored via your `auth_client`.
+- The `notion_oauth_client.json` file contains your app’s secret credentials and should never be committed to version control.
 - This server integrates with GuMCP agents for tool-based LLM workflows.
-- Make sure you have mentioned the Anthropic API key in the `.env` file if you're using it for additional LLM features.
+- Make sure you’ve set the Anthropic API key in your `.env` if you're using LLM toolchains.

 ---